top of page

 Pros

-If you desire a clean sleek design painted cabinetry is one that can deliver that.
+If you desire a clean, sleek design, painted cabinetry can deliver that.
 The classic all-white kitchen would not be what it is without white polished cabinets.
-All paint colors whether -whites and creams to grays and blues – will be clean and finished in appearance.
+All paint colors, whether whites and creams or grays and blues, will be clean and finished in appearance.
 Paint is perfect for homeowners who aren’t a fan of grain or character marks and imperfections that you find in stained wood cabinets.

 Cons

-Choosing a medium-density fiberboard, MDF is a way to cut costs when building cabinets.
-Paint adheres to the material well and when cabinets are painted it is difficult to determine the type of wood or material used once they are covered.
-One of the drawbacks to painting your cabinets is it hides the character of the wood.
+Choosing medium-density fiberboard (MDF) is a way to cut costs when building cabinets.
+Paint adheres to the material well, and when cabinets are painted, it is difficult to determine the type of wood or material used once they are covered.
+One of the drawbacks to painting your cabinets is that it hides the character of the wood.
 Paint is thicker than stain, so the wood does not absorb it like a stain.
 If you want to see grains and knots in the wood, painted cabinets are not the way to go.

 Painted cabinets are about 15% more expensive than stained cabinets.
-Some builders will use a spraying method to paint the cabinets for efficiency.
-However, hand painted, and brush finished cabinets will allow for ease with touch ups.
-One thing to consider is your household, kids and the traffic that will travel around your cabinets.
-Painted cabinets will ding and show scratches more prominently where stained cabinets are better at concealing those damages.
+For efficiency, some builders will use a spraying method to paint the cabinets.
+However, hand-painted and brush-finished cabinets will allow for ease with touch-ups.
+One thing to consider is your household, kids, and the traffic that will travel around your cabinets.
+Painted cabinets will ding and show scratches more prominently, whereas stained cabinets are better at concealing those damages.

 Stained Cabinets – Traditional Look